Kejriwal apologises to Majithia over drugs charge; 'meek surrender' cry AAP's Punjab leaders

 Former Punjab minister Majithia claimed he was grateful that truth had won and Kejriwal had realized his mistake.
 Since the AAP leader had "tendered his apology", he did not want to pursue the defamation case filed against him, Majithia said.

-Drug abuse was a major issue in the high-octane Punjab Assembly elections last year and Kejriwal, who was leading the AAP charge, accused Majithia, then a minister in the state government, of being involved in narcotics trade.
+Drug abuse was a major issue in the high-octane Punjab Assembly elections last year and Kejriwal, who was leading the AAP charge, accused Majithia, then a minister in the state government, of being involved in the narcotics trade.

 However, in his apology to Majithia, the Delhi chief minister said he had learnt that his allegations were unfounded.

-"In the recent past I made certain statements and allegations against you regarding your alleged involvement in drug trade.
+"In the recent past, I made certain statements and allegations against you regarding your alleged involvement in drug trade.
 These statements became a political issue.
 Now I've learnt that the allegations are unfounded.
 Hence there should be no politics on such issues.
 I hereby withdraw all my statements and allegations made against you and apologise for the same," Kejriwal said.

 Talking to reporters here this evening, Majithia said he had accepted the apology.

 "I thank Kejriwal for showing greatness in seeking apology for his remarks made against me.
 I have told my lawyers that from our side, this case ends as Kejriwal has sought apology.
 I have asked my counsels to withdraw the defamation case.
-Person makes mistake and with the grace of God, if I have the ability to forgive and I will forgive," the SAD leader said.
+A person makes mistake and with the grace of God, if I have the ability to forgive and I will forgive," the SAD leader said.

 Majithia had filed a defamation case against Kejriwal and Ashish Khetan in May 2015.